How I Die a Dozen Deaths

 I would never fight one of these guys.
 I’m a woman and they wouldn’t lower themselves to take me on.
 If I ran out into the arena to attack them with sword or shield, the summa rudis (referee—yes every gladiator fight had one) would knock me over with his heavy stick and have an attendant drag me ignominiously off the sand.
 Yay—I live!
 (Unless the editor—giver of the games—is angry at the interruption, then he might condemn me to death in the arena and throw me in with the noxii (more on them below).

 The same for the male tirones—the new recruits.
-They fought before the champions and had a much better chance of being killed because they were early in their training.
+They fought earlier in the day, before the champions.
+They had a much better chance of being killed because they were less skilled.
 If they lost and the crowd didn’t like them, they died.
 But they still wouldn’t fight a woman.
 The Romans as a society had a profound contempt for women, in general, and women who tried to exert influence or power, in particular.
 No tiro would touch me, so again, I live.

 In the first century, Emperor Nero became more interested in seeing women fight in the arena.
-He accelerated a trend and some women (never in the same numbers as men) were trained and fought in the same styles as men, until Emperor Septimus Severus banned them in AD 200.
+He accelerated a trend and some women (never in the same numbers as men) were trained and fought in the typical gladiatorial styles.
+Emperor Septimus Severus banned individual female contests in AD 200.
 Like their male counterparts, these women were mostly slaves, but there is literary evidence of noble born women joining their ranks.
 If I were trained with these women, I might have a slim chance as a tiro, but I’d never survive to be a champion.
-I’m average height for my generation which is 5’ 5” but they probably have barbarian slaves who might top out at 5’ 10” to 6 feet tall.
+I’m average height for my generation which is 5’ 5” but they probably have barbarian slaves who might top out at 5’ 10” to 6 feet or taller.
 These women would be the cream of the physical crop and my modern average probably wouldn’t hold up.
 I fight a tiro, slim chance.
 I fight a champion, I die.

 But there’s more!

 I could be trained as a beastiarius to fight animals in close combat—usually the late morning entertainment in the arena.
-Me vs. Lion or Bear?
+Me hand to claw with a lion or bear?
 I die.